cjkowalski/learning-javascript/README.md

 .filter() Description: filter() is a method used to create a new array with all elements that pass a test specified by a callback function.
 It takes a function as an argument, which tests each element of the array.
 Elements that pass the test are included in the new array.

+Note: When we pass in alertFunction or function (e) {...} as an argument to addEventListener, we call this a callback.
+A callback is simply a function that is passed into another function as an argument.

 .forEach() Description: forEach() executes a provided function once for each array element, similar to a for loop.
 It does not return a new array but is used to perform actions or side effects on each element of an array.

 .some() Description: some() checks if at least one element in the array passes a test (provided as a function).
 Usage: They return a boolean based on whether the condition is true for any (some())